NVIDIA/aistore/cmd/cli/resources/users.md

 ### Generate a token for CLI

-After successful login, CLI saves the generated token to user's configuration directory for the future use and automatically passed it with every request to AuthN.
+After successful login, the CLI saves the generated token to the user's configuration directory for future use and automatically passes it with every request to AuthN.
-For convenience, CLI prints out the generated token so it can be copied and used with other clients.
+For convenience, the CLI prints out the generated token so it can be copied and used with other clients.

 ```console
 $ ais auth login -p admin admin